Tom Georgens is president and chief executive officer and a member of the Board of Directors of NetApp.

 Shaheen has a master's degree in business administration and a bachelor of science degree from Bradley University in Peoria, Illinois and he has served on the University's Board of Trustees.

-Robert Wall Chairman of the Compensation Committee, member of the Strategy Committee and the Corporate Governance & Nominating Committee
+Robert Wall Chairman of the Compensation Committee, member of the Corporate Governance & Nominating Committee

 Robert Wall has over 30 years of varied management experience with leading technology, investment, entertainment, and consumer product companies.
 Since 1984, he has been president of On Point Developments LLC, a venture management and investment company.
 From June 1997 through November 1998, he was chief executive officer and a director of Clarity Wireless, Inc., a broadband wireless data communications company that was acquired by Cisco Systems, Inc., in November 1998.
 From April 1994 through August 1997, he served as chairman of the board, president, and chief executive officer of Theatrix Interactive, Inc., a consumer educational software publisher.
 Wall, the founding president and CEO of MIPS Computer Systems in 1984, has served on the board of Silicon Graphics, Inc., worked as chairman and CEO of Presentation Technologies, and headed corporate finance at Hambrecht and Quist, Inc., as well as investment and merchant banking at Cowen & Company.